Elmina White Honors Hall

 First Year Focus

-Freshmen not in the Honors College who choose to live in Honors Hall, a coed hall, may select a section of Roots of Contemporary Issues (History 105), English 101, or Science 101.
-These courses will be linked to other Hillside residence halls as well.
-Classes in this hall provide options are appropriate for all majors.
+Freshmen not in the Honors College who choose to live in Honors Hall, a coed hall, may select History 105: Roots of Contemporary Issues [ROOT] or Human Development 101: Human Development across the Lifespan [SSCI].
+These courses are shared with other Hillside residence halls.

 - Floor Plans